miracle2k/webassets/docs/installation.rst

 From 0.1
 ~~~~~~~~

+- The semantics of the ``ASSETS_DEBUG`` setting have changed.
+In 0.1,
+  setting this to ``True`` meant *enable the django-assets debugging mode*.
+  However, ``django-assets`` now follows the default Django ``DEBUG``
+  setting, and ``ASSETS_DEBUG`` should be understood as meaning *how to
+  behave when in debug mode*.
+See :ref:`ASSETS_DEBUG <settings-ASSETS_DEBUG>`
+  for more information.

+- ``ASSETS_AUTO_CREATE`` now causes an error to be thrown if due it it
+  being disabled a file cannot be created.
+Previously, it caused
+  the source files to be linked directly (as if debug mode were active).

+  This was done due to ``Explicit is better than implicit``, and for
+  security considerations; people might trusting their comments to be
+  removed.
+If it turns out to be necessary, the functionality to fall
+  back to source could be added again in a future version through a
+  separate setting.

 - The YUI Javascript filter can no longer be referenced via ``yui``.
   Instead, you need to explicitly specify which filter you want to use,
   ``yui_js`` or ``yui_css``.